Acekicker277/printf/README.md

 ### 1. Education is when you read the fine print.
-Experience is what you get if you don'
+Experience is what you get if you don't                                                                                  Handle the following conversion specifiers:

-t

-Handle the following conversion specifiers:

 ### 2. With a face like mine, I do better in print